A unified study of the production of all identified hadrons over wide ranges of transverse momenta at LHC: Multi-strange hyperons and meson

 \section{Multi-strange hyperons and meson}

 We complete our investigation of hadron production by considering $\Xi$, $\Omega$ and $\phi$ .
 Apart from different quark contents of those particles, the physics of hadronization through recombination is the same as before.
 Since they cannot be used either as target on beam particles, their wave functions in terms of momentum fractions of constituent quarks are not known as firmly as we do with $\pi, K$ and $p$.
 Furthermore, there is the question of the probability for more than one strange quark to find one another to recombine.
-As the system expands, the plasma gets out of chemical equilibrium first as the temperature is lowered because $gg\to s\bar s$ and $q\bar q\to s\bar s $ processes become less frequent than their reverses on account of $m_s>m_q>m_g$.
+As the system expands, the plasma gets out of chemical equilibrium first because $gg\to s\bar s$ and $q\bar q\to s\bar s $ processes become less frequent than their reverses on account of $m_s>m_q>m_g$.
 Thus the density of $s$ quarks becomes lower.
 The language used above is that of the conventional interpretation of the expanding medium getting out of chemical equilibrium.
 We need not subscribe to the details of that description, while still adhering to the qualitative physical picture of the system that has general validity.
 Thus we proceed in the same manner as we have for $\pi$ and $p$.
-For a single $s$ quark to hadronize at late time there are abundant light quarks in the neighborhood to form $K$ and $\Lambda$ with.
+For a single $s$ quark to hadronize at late time there are abundant light quarks in the neighborhood of the $s$ quark to form $K$ and $\Lambda$.
 However, for multi-strange hadron to form, the probability of $ss$, $sss$ or $s\bar s$ to be in close proximity of one another at late time is reduced, when the density of $s$ quark is lower than that of light quarks.
 If at earlier time $\Xi$, $\Omega$ and $\phi$ are formed at higher density, their survival in the medium is suppressed due to their dissociation through interaction with the plasma that is still active.
 Thus in either case the rate of multi-strange hadron production is lower.
-We cannot predict that rate in the recombination model, so an adjustable parameter will be used to fit the overall normalization; that is in addition to the inverse slope $T_s$, since each particle has it own hadronization time and mass effect on the effective temperature.
+We cannot predict that rate in the recombination model, so an adjustable parameter will be used to fit the overall normalization.
 On the other hand, the density of shower partons arising from hard and semihard partons is independent of the final hadrons formed, so we can still use our formalism to calculate the various components of the $p_T$ distributions.